 In this game, strategy 1 is neutrally stable according to Fujiwara-Greve and Okuno-Fujiwara (2009) because a monomorphic population of 1-players is robust to invasions by 2-players and also to invasions by 3-players (when considered separately).
-However, state \mathbf{e}1 is not Lyapunov stable under the replicator dynamics (see [figure 1](#)).
-Strategy 1 is not neutrally stable according to the standard definition presented in [section 3.1](#).
+However, state \mathbf{e}1 is not Lyapunov stable under the replicator dynamics (see figure 1).
+Strategy 1 is not neutrally stable according to the definition presented in section 3.1.
 The reason is that any mixture of 2-players and 3-players obtains a strictly greater payoff than 1-players at any interior state.

-The definition we propose here is based on one of the standard definitions of neutral stability (Banerjee and Weibull, 2000): a state is neutrally stable if it is (i) a best response to itself, and also (ii) a weakly-better response to all its best-response states (than such states are to themselves).
+The definition we propose here is based on a standard definition of neutral stability (Banerjee and Weibull, 2000), adapted to population games: a state is neutrally stable if it is (i) a best response to itself, and also (ii) a weakly-better response to all its best-response states (than such states are to themselves).